Solar panel rebate

 The Victorian government has not set an end date for their solar rebate scheme.
 The amount of the rebate remains steady at $1,400, but it is possible that Solar Victoria may decide to decrease it at some point.

 There are only a certain number of rebates available each month.
 Once demand is exceeded, you will need to wait until the next month.
-Supply is currently outstripping demand and there are rebates leftover each month.
+However, typically there is no need to wait as supply outstrips demand regularly.

 The federal rebate ends on 31st December 2030.